 Add contacts that sign up to a program

-In the form’s submit actions, you can choose to add respondents to a list or enrol them in a program, such as your welcome plan or opt-in flow.
+In the form's submit actions, you can choose to add contacts to a list or enrol them in a program, such as your welcome plan or opt-in flow.
+Learn more in Configure submit actions.

 2. Create an SMS/MMS double opt-in and confirmation campaign